 Take a look & check out these B2B brands that making a killing in the platform of Twitter, and let us know what you think:

-Hats off to Cisco’s team who is doing their twitter follow-up.
+Hats off to Cisco’s team who is doing their Twitter follow-up.
 The page lets the visitors know exactly what they get from the brand, followed by including a supportive description as well as a few other key members of the Cisco social team to follow for additional information or outreach, which gives the brand more personality.
 They also stay on top of current events & always include their brand whenever possible & appropriate.

-Dell’s strategy is definitely a God model to aim for marketers as majority of B2B companies are nowhere near having this type of capability & unlikely to get near it any time soon.
+Dell’s strategy is definitely a God model to aim for marketers as the majority of B2B companies are nowhere near having this type of capability & unlikely to get near it any time soon.

-VMware focuses on an industry-level approach, which can be understood by their official account with 100,000 followers.
+VMware focuses on an industry-level approach, which can be understood by its official account with 100,000 followers.
 A leader in the cloud & virtualization market, VMware offers a range of services which includes “hybrid cloud mgmt., application and mobility solutions” to a variety of industries & learning sessions for followers to stay tuned on the industry & company’s pulse.
-Followers also have option to decide to what portion of the company’s feed they want to receive through their profile, “@VMwareNews”.
+Followers also have the option to decide what portion of the company’s feed they want to receive through their profile, “@VMwareNews”.

 Maersk’s Twitter strategy is simply brilliant.
-They have 10 “official tweeters” (panel of employees which includes the chief commercial officer, a captain, head of anti-piracy and business managers) who are trained in the art of network – how to send interesting tweets, identifying best images, who to follow etc. This way they make sure that their natural expertise stays in parallel with the social media setting for the best outcome.
-They also make sure that tweets are sent a few times every day, with specialized URL shortner & media & photos sometimes attached.
-They do not directly engage with other Twitter users, which show a high standard B2B way of business.
+They have 10 “official tweeters” (panel of employees which includes the chief commercial officer, a captain, head of anti-piracy and business managers) who are trained in the art of network – how to send interesting tweets, identifying best images, who to follow, etc. This way they make sure that their natural expertise stays in parallel with the social media setting for the best outcome.
+They also make sure that tweets are sent a few times every day, with specialized URL shortener & media & photos sometimes attached.
+They do not directly engage with other Twitter users, which shows a high standard B2B way of business.

-The primary reason for HubSpot’s success in Twitter is massive amount of quality content they produce, that ranges from white papers to funny videos.
+The primary reason for HubSpot’s success on Twitter is the massive amount of quality content they produce, which ranges from white papers to funny videos.
 They update their page feed regularly & have attracted an epic fan following of 792K, which is an impressive figure for a marketing software firm.
 They also give their social media team the liberty to tweet random questions & engage in interesting conversations with followers rather than just trying to sell stuff.
 This indeed adds a bit of personality to its tweets which spice things up rather than just being a one-way marketing weapon.

 We hope that all these examples have inspired the B2B marketers who doubted Twitter in its power in marketing communication.
 Having a B2B Twitter account is a great way to engage with other businesses on the platform & if used right, it is as good as advertising for free to hundreds of thousands of people.